martineau-sw/modern-c-challenges/ch6/7-adjacency-matrix.md

 resizing which also lies beyond the scope of what I currently know.
 I will return with this solution once it has been made available by the text.

+As far as I understand, there are several ways to find or construct a spanning tree from a given graph.
+It was difficult to decide on an approach as I'm attempting to balance the semantics of the prompt *"Find a spanning tree"* as well as my own objectives in a self-paced exercise with reasonable velocity.
+I went with a solution that determines if a spanning tree exists satisfying that there are at least two adjacent verticies such that they don't form an undirected cycle.

+Playing around with the adjacency matrix on paper, I found that for a square adjacency matrix of side length N, one can sum the columnar elements above the diagonal (to disregard self cycles), and if the columnar sum is equal to one, then that vertex does not form a cyclical graph.
+A sum of zero implies an orphaned vertex.
+For columnar sum greater than one in graphs with verteces less than or equal to 4 we can stop the operation since a cycle of minimum length of three will cause the entire undirected graph to be cyclical disqualifying it.

 Much like challenge 2, I felt this to be a potent yet reasonable introduction to pointers as parameters and its applications.
 It was a simple enough case that the growing pains are reasonably justifiable for the end result.